zxleong/GPRNet/README.md

 GPRNet architecture is found at DLcodes/GPRNet.py

-Note: This repository contains codes.
+Note: This repository contains only codes.
 To reproduce the figures at a local machine, please download all data sets here: https://bit.ly/36hDrRj (The password is *a u t o m a t e G P R* , without spaces)

 #### **Synthetic EM Velocity Inversion**